akhavr/nostrya/README.md

 To make it all work together, there should be

 - presentation layer: say web interface for issues and PR's
-- data availability layer that would guarantie that there's a copy of repository somewhere
+- data availability layer that would guarantee that there's a copy of repository somewhere
 - authentication and communication layer to identify users and message them